Christian monasticism before 451: The collective life

-"The fundamental idea of St. Pachomius' rule", writes Abbot Edward Joseph Aloysius Butler, "was to establish a moderate level of observance (moderate in comparison with the life led by the hermits) which might be obligatory on all; and then to leave it open to each - and to indeed encourage each - to go beyond the fixed minimum, according as he was prompted by his strength, his courage, and his zeal".
+Abbot Edward Joseph Aloysius Butler, wrote that “The fundamental idea of St Pachomius’s rule was to establish a moderate level of observance (moderate in comparison with the life led by the hermits) which might be obligatory on all; and then to leave it open to each - and to indeed encourage each - to go beyond the fixed minimum, according as he was prompted by his strength, his courage, and his zeal".
 This is strikingly illustrated in the rules concerning food.
-According to St. Jerome, in the preface to his translation of the "Rule of Pachomius", the tables were laid twice a day except on Wednesdays and Fridays, which, outside the seasons of Easter and Pentecost were fast days.
+According to St. Jerome, in the preface to his translation of the Rule of Pachomius, the tables were laid twice a day except on Wednesdays and Fridays, which, outside the seasons of Easter and Pentecost were fast days.
 Some only took very little at the second meal; some at one or other of the meals confined themselves to a single food; others took just a morsel of bread.
 Some abstained altogether from the community meal; for these bread, water, and salt were placed in their cell.

 Pachomius appointed his successor a monk named Petronius, who died within a few months, having likewise named his successor, Horsiesi.
 In Horsiesi's time the order was threatened with a schism.
-The abbot of one of the houses, instead of forwarding the produce of the work of his monks to the head house of the order, where it would be sold and the price distributed to the different houses according to their need, wished to have the disposal of it for the sole benefit of his own monastery.
-Horsiesi, finding himself unable to cope with the situation, appointed Theodore, a favourite disciple of Pachomius, his coadjutor.

-When Theodore died, in the year 368, Horsiesi was able to resume the government of the order.
-This threatened schism brings prominently before us a feature connected with Pachomius' foundation which is never again met with in the East, and in the West only many centuries later.
+The abbot of one of the houses wished to sell his produce for the sole benefit of his own monastery.
+Horsiesi appointed Theodore, a favourite disciple of Pachomius, his coadjutor.
+When Theodore died, in 368, Horsiesi was able to resume the government of the order.
+This threatened schism reveals a feature connected with Pachomius' foundation which is never again seen in the East, and only appeared in the West many centuries later.
 "Like Cîteaux in a later age", writes Abbot Butler, "it almost at once assumed the shape of a fully organized congregation or order, with a superior general and a system of visitation and general chapters - in short, all the machinery of a centralized government, such as does not appear again in the monastic world until the Cistercian and the Mendicant Orders arose in the twelfth and thirteenth centuries" (op. cit., I,235).